ggambini/synchro_sympa/README.md

 match([remote_addr],/\<php-node_subnet\>/)    smtp,smime,md5  -> do_it

-Lock file location and log file location must be on a shared filesystem if you want cron's redundancy.
+Lock_file location must be on a shared filesystem if you want cron's redundancy.
+Leave log_file empty to use syslog, then if you have multiple PHP node, you can use a centralized logging service like syslog-ng.

 ## License and Author